freelawproject/free.law/README.md

 This will regenerate the site using the `publishconf.py` file, then will sync it with Amazon, pushing anything new and deleting anything old.

 Note that if you're updating an item, you may have to wait for cache invalidation to occur before you'll see your changes.
-This can take about a day, or you can log into the CloudFront distribution and manually invalidate caches there.
+The cache is cleared automatically when you run `s3_upload`, but it can take a few minutes (sometimes up to ten) for the cache to clear everywhere.

 # Infrastructure